swiftly-solution/documentation/src/docs/scripting/events/gameevents/onmaptransition.md

 ---

 # OnMapTransition
-This event is triggered when map_transition is triggered
+This event is triggered when map_transition is triggered.
 ::: tabs
 @tab Lua
 ```lua